 - Foreigners seem to be the targets of choice

 Pickpockets have a number of techniques that will work nine times out of ten.
-Here’s a few examples of how they like to work.
-Take note of these and don’t make it easy for them, they will move onto someone else.
+Here are a few examples of how they like to work.
+If you take note of these and don’t make it easy for them, they will move on to someone else.

 - Pickpockets and thieves love to operate in crowds and busy areas, like airports, hotel lobbies, public transport centers, and other tourists hotspots like markets.

-- Pickpockets prosper in confined spaces such as public transport systems like buses especially.
-In Spain and Mallorca this especially includes the entering and exiting of buses.
-Often they look like tourists themselves so you might not suspect them from anyone else.
+- Pickpockets prosper in confined spaces such as public transport systems like buses or trains.
+In Spain and Mallorca, this especially includes the entering and exiting of buses.
+Often they look like tourists themselves, so they might not look suspicious to you.

-- Watch out for Flower selling women who could be pickpockets.
-They are notorious in the maze of tiny streets around Palma Cathedral, Mallorca Museum and the Arab Baths.
-One tactic is pinning a flower on your clothes.
-It’s just another distraction technique used by pickpockets.
+- Watch out for flower sellers who could be pickpockets.
+They are notorious in the maze of tiny streets around Palma Cathedral, Mallorca Museum, and the Arab Baths.
+One tactic is pinning a flower on your clothes, which is used as a distraction technique.
 They will steal when pinning it on you, or when you hand it back or get your purse out to offer a contribution.

-- Distraction is the key to pickpocketing, a moment of forgetfulness in a busy place and it will have happened without you realizing it until later.
-Professional pickpockets create devious scenarios to gain your confidence or divert your attention.
+Distraction is the key to pickpocketing, a moment of forgetfulness in a busy place and it will have happened.
+You often don’t notice anything until later, when the thief has long gone.
+Professional pickpockets create devious scenarios to gain your confidence or divert your attention:

-Individuals asking for help, dropping coins or keys near a victim are just types of distraction to allow themselves or an accomplice to steal the victim’s purse.
+- Individuals asking for help, dropping coins or keys near a victim are just types of distractions to allow themselves or an accomplice to steal the victim’s purse.

-Some examples of distraction are; a man innocently requesting help from a senior lady about where to find diapers in the supermarket for his baby etc. Or a thief asking for directions while holding maps. (except they won’t seem like thieves.)
+- Some examples of distraction are; a man innocently requesting help from a senior lady about where to find nappies in the supermarket for his baby etc. Or a thief asking for directions while holding maps (except they won’t seem like thieves.)

-Pick pockets often work in twos or groups using the distraction methods.
-Wallets or purses can be passed to safety between themselves very quickly.
+Pickpockets often work in twos or groups using distraction methods.
+Wallets or purses can be passed to safety between them very quickly.